rapido-mobile/rapido-mobile.github.io/tutorials/introduction.md

  * [Full Code Example](./main.dart)

 # Overview of Rapido for Flutter
-Rapido is an open source libraruy that intends to make cross platform development easy and fun.
+Rapido is an open source library that intends to make cross platform development easy and fun.
 We do this by taking a document-centric approach to development, and by following Rapid Application Development (RAD) principles whenever possible.

 Skip this page and head to the [tutorial](flutter_app_in_few_lines.md) if you just want to get to the code.